visualengineers/reflex/docs/software/repo/sensors.md

 ### Microsoft Kinect 2

-INstalling SDK and connecting sensor should be sufficient
+Installing SDK and connecting sensor should be sufficient.

 ### Intel RealSense